metal-stack/metalctl/docs/metalctl_size_imageconstraint.md

 ### Synopsis

-If a size has specific requirements regarding the images which must fullfil certain constraints, this can be configured here.
+if a size has specific requirements regarding the images which must fulfill certain constraints, this can be configured here.

 ### Options